finos/common-domain-model/documentation/source/documentation.rst

 Why a Process Model
 """""""""""""""""""

-**The CDM purpose is to lay the foundation for the standardisation, automation and inter-operability of industry processes**.
+**The CDM lays the foundation for the standardisation, automation and inter-operability of industry processes**.
 Industry processes represent events and actions that occur through the transaction's lifecycle, from negotiating a legal agreement to allocating a block-trade or calculating settlement amounts.

 While ISDA already defines how industry processes should work in the ISDA Documentation, differences in the implementation minutia may still cause operational friction between market participants.
 Evidence shows that even calculations defined in mathematical notation (for example, day count fraction formulae which are used when calculating interest rate payments) can be a source of dispute between parties in a transaction.

-How Does It Work
+What Is the Process Model
-""""""""""""""""
+"""""""""""""""""""""""""

 **The CDM Process Model has been designed to translate the technical standards that support those industry processes** into a standardised machine-readable and machine-executable format.
 Machine readability and executability is crucial to eliminate implementation discrepancy between market participants and increase interoperability between technology solutions.
 It greatly minimises the cost of adoption and provides a blueprint on which industry utilities can be built.